merideum/merideum-spec/docs/merit.md

 ```

 ### `object`
-An `object` is a collection of key/value pairs.
+An `object` is a collection of key/value pair properties.
 Values are accessed through dot-notation or indexed notation using its key.

 ```
 const car = {